M66B/FairEmail/FAQ.md

 and that free apps may have a catch, like sending privacy sensitive information to the internet.

 I have been working on FairEmail almost every day for about a year, so I think the price is more than reasonable.
-For this reason there won't be discounts.
+For this reason there won't be discounts either.

 <br />